christensenacademy/christensen-academy/modular-curriculum/README.md

 1. Self Pacing: Students would work through their chosen path in a truly self-paced fashion.
 Those are ready to race ahead can sprint until they finish, run out of gas, or... well, actually I imagine some of them will just keep on sprinting.
 Those who need more time can take it at no penalty or added worry.
 2. Mastery: Students only complete modules once they've demonstrated true mastery as judged by the teacher.
 In this way, the only grade is an "A", but it must be truly earned.

 In this system, taking a computer science *course* would actually make no sense.
 Students would not sign up to take Web Design, Flash, or Java as they have in the past.
 Instead, students would sign up for a general computer science class period.
-Some of these class periods would be flagged as honors to allow some of the top students to congregate and push each other to new heights.

-The success of this system would be heavily dependent on finding good

 ##Completing a Module